platformatic/semaforo/packages/ui/README.md

     }
 />
 ```
-The namespace must be the same configured in the Auth0 rule.
+The namespace must match the one configured in the Auth0 rule.